 Skeeter Bronson’s father Marty used to own a motel but was forced to sell the motel to Barry Nottingham who then rebuilt it as the Sunny Vista Nottingham hotel.
 Marty made Barry promise to keep Skeeter on as manager and in the present day Skeeter is Sunny Vista’s handyman.
 Skeeter is overlooked as Nottingham makes the kiss-ass Kendall Duncan the manager of his new planned hotel because Kendall is going out with Nottingham’s socialite daughter Violet.
 Skeeter’s sister Wendy asks him to look after her two children Patrick and Bobbi for a few days while she travels out of town for a job interview.
 At night, Skeeter sits down to tell them a bedtime story, basing it around him getting the chance to compete for the management position.
 The next day Skeeter is startled when Nottingham agrees that Kendall’s design scheme for the new hotel is lame and gives Skeeter the opportunity to compete by coming up with his own design.
 Skeeter is equally startled when other elements of his bedtime story, including a rain of gumballs, come true.
 Over successive nights, Skeeter tries to create bedtime stories involving his getting Ferraris, Violet falling for him and him winning the management of the new hotel.
 However, with the elements the children insist on adding to the stories, things do not quite come out the way he wants them to.

 I have never had much of a liking for the Adam Sandler film.
 There has been the odd exception such as Punch Drunk Love (2002) and 50 First Dates (2004).
-But most of Sandler’s films, which include the likes of Happy Gilmore (1996), The Waterboy (1998), Big Daddy (1999), Little Nicky (2000), Mr Deeds (2002), Anger Management (2003), Click (2006), I Now Pronounce You Chuck and Larry (2007), You Don’t Mess With the Zohan (2008), Grown Ups (2010), Jack and Jill (2011), Pixels (2015) and The Ridiculous 6 (2015), sit in a vulgar and frequently puerile place.
+But most of Sandler’s films, which include the likes of Happy Gilmore (1996), The Waterboy (1998), Big Daddy (1999), Little Nicky (2000), Mr Deeds (2002), Anger Management (2003), Click (2006), I Now Pronounce You Chuck and Larry (2007), You Don’t Mess With the Zohan (2008), Grown Ups (2010), Jack and Jill (2011), Pixels (2015), The Ridiculous 6 (2015) and Hubie Halloween (2020), sit in a vulgar and frequently puerile place.
 Sandler makes a good deal of lowest common denominator jokes and takes cheap potshots at various minorities.
 His performances cast him as an ordinary schmuck but Sandler plays the role with a sense of superiority, wandering through each film making snide putdowns of every other character – he is like the person at the party who tries to be cool by insulting everybody else.
 Everything comes contrasted with a maudlin sentimentality that seems nauseating seated alongside Sandler’s smugly self-satisfied performances.
 That said, these films have been consistent hits that have made Adam Sandler into a major box-office star, joining the $20 million+ per picture club.

 Bedtime Stories is fairly much the Adam Sandler film as usual.
 The major difference is that in 2006 Sandler became a parent.
 Thus Bedtime Stories is a children’s-centred movie – indeed, the film is a co-production between Sandler’s Happy Madison production company and Disney.
 Sandler appears to have become infected by the same disease that Robin Williams did in the 1990s when he went from being one of the funniest, edgiest comics in the US to making films that his kids would watch and in doing so turned into a mushy marshmallow from which his career never recovered.
 The major difference might be that Adam Sandler is far from being one of the funniest guys in the US and his making his films for a G-rated audience could well be a move that improves them immeasurably.